Allicin

-Allicin is an organosulfur compound obtained from garlic, a species in the family Alliaceae.
-It was first isolated and studied in the laboratory by Chester J. Cavallito and John Hays Bailey in 1944.
+Allicin is an organosulfur compound obtained from garlic and leeks.
 When fresh garlic is chopped or crushed, the enzyme alliinase converts alliin into allicin, which is responsible for the aroma of fresh garlic.
-The allicin generated is unstable and quickly changes into a series of other sulfur-containing compounds such as diallyl disulfide.
-Allicin is part of a defense mechanism against attacks by pests on the garlic plant.
+Allicin is unstable and quickly changes into a series of other sulfur-containing compounds such as diallyl disulfide.
+Allicin is an antifeedant, i.e. the defense mechanism against attacks by pests on the garlic plant.

 Allicin is an oily, slightly yellow liquid that gives garlic its distinctive odor.
-It is a thioester of sulfenic acid and is also known as allyl thiosulfinate.
+It is a thioester of a sulfinic acid.
+It is also known as allyl thiosulfinate.
 Its biological activity can be attributed to both its antioxidant activity and its reaction with thiol-containing proteins.
-Produced in garlic cells, allicin is released upon disruption, producing a potent aroma when garlic is cut or cooked, and is among the chemicals responsible for both the smell and flavour of garlic.

 Structure and occurrence

 Allicin features the thiosulfinate functional group, R-S-(O)-S-R. The compound is not present in garlic unless tissue damage occurs, and is formed by the action of the enzyme alliinase on alliin.
 Allicin is chiral but occurs naturally only as a racemate.
 The racemic form can also be generated by oxidation of diallyl disulfide: